UW-CTRL/lmc-book/logistics/overview.md

 - **Homework self-grading:** 15\% Once homework solutions are released (~1 week after submission deadline), you will need to self-grade your homework and submit a write-up that compares your homework with the solution manual.
 For example, identifying where your answer was incorrect and what it was that led to that error, or if your answer was correct but different from the solution manual, explaining why your approach is equally valid.
 The TA will be check these submissions for accuracy.
 Full grade will be awarded if submitted on time and the write-up is properly done.
 - **Homework solution or worked example write-up:** 10% You will be assigned to develop either:
     1. A detailed solution to a problem in a homework.
 You will be given (anonymized) homework from the class, and you will develop a detailed solution guide to that problem, and, if any, describe common mistakes/errors.
 The TA will synthesize the submitted solutions and these will be the solutions used for the homework self-grading task described above.
-    2. A worked out example on a topic covered in the course.
+    2. A worked example on a topic covered in the course.
 The worked example should, for instance, include some interesting system/dynamics, application of a technique, and the output.
 Ideally, this would include some code that can be run to visualize results.
 <!--
 Perform peer grading and write up a detailed solution (in Latex) for an assigned problem.
 - **Bite-size notes:** 15% Develop a bite-size notes on a selected topic related to course material.
 The plan is to share these notes with the rest of the class to help each other learn so that you can look back on these notes in the future, and refresh your knowledge on that topic in less than 15 minutes.
 You will be expected to use Github.